-- 3.2.1 Personnel Policies and Procedures - 3.2.1.1 A licensee shall develop, adopt, follow and maintain on file written personnel policies and procedures governing the recruitment, screening, hiring, supervision, training, evaluation, promotion, and disciplining of employees and volunteers. - 3.2.2 Personnel; Qualifications - 3.2.2.1 A licensee shall employ only those persons who: - 3.2.2.1.1 Have an understanding of and respect for children and their needs and have an understanding of and respect for a child's family and culture; and - 3.2.2.1.2 Are physically and emotionally capable of performing activities related to providing child care, which include the ability to supervise children's activities, to support children's physical, intellectual, social and emotional growth, to deal with emergencies in a calm manner, and to carry out methods of behavior management, as stipulated in these requirements. - 3.2.2.2 An employee who was approved in accordance with personnel qualification requirements in existence prior to the date on which these requirements became effective shall be deemed qualified for the same position at that facility or program. - 3.2.3 Chief Administrator Qualifications - 3.2.3.1 A chief administrator, at the time of appointment, shall be at least 21 years of age and shall possess one of the following: - 3.2.3.1.1 A master's degree in social work, sociology, psychology, guidance and counseling, education, business administration, criminal justice, a human behavioral science, public administration or a related field, and three years of full-time work experience in child welfare, human services or a related field, at least two years of which shall have been in an administrative or supervisory capacity; or - 3.2.3.1.2 A bachelor's degree in social work, sociology, psychology, guidance and counseling, education, business administration, criminal justice, a human behavioral science, public administration or a related field, and four years of post-bachelor's degree full-time work experience in child welfare, human services or a related field, at least two years of which shall have been in an administrative or supervisory capacity. - 3.2.4 Direct Care Supervisor Qualifications - 3.2.4.1 A direct care supervisor, at the time of appointment, shall be at least 21 years of age and shall possess at least one of the following:
+- 3.2.1 Personnel Policies and Procedures - 3.2.1.1 (Rule 3.13) A licensee shall develop, adopt, follow and maintain on file written personnel policies and procedures governing the recruitment, screening, hiring, supervision, training, evaluation, promotion, and disciplining of employees and volunteers. - 3.2.2 Personnel; Qualifications - 3.2.2.1 (Rule 3.14) A licensee shall employ only those persons who: - 3.2.2.1.1 Have an understanding of and respect for children and their needs and have an understanding of and respect for a child's family and culture; and - 3.2.2.1.2 Are physically and emotionally capable of performing activities related to providing child care, which include the ability to supervise children's activities, to support children's physical, intellectual, social and emotional growth, to deal with emergencies in a calm manner, and to carry out methods of behavior management, as stipulated in this requirements regulation. - 3.2.2.2 (Rule 3.15) An employee who was approved in accordance with personnel qualification requirements regulations in existence prior to the date on which this requirements regulation became effective shall be deemed qualified for the same position at that facility or program. - 3.2.3 Chief Administrator Qualifications - 3.2.3.1 (Rule 3.16) A chief administrator, at the time of appointment, shall be at least 21 years of age and shall possess one of the following: - 3.2.3.1.1 A master's degree in social work, sociology, psychology, guidance and counseling, education, business administration, criminal justice, a human behavioral science, public administration or a related field, and three years of full-time work experience in child welfare, human services or a related field, at least two years of which shall have been in an administrative or supervisory capacity; or - 3.2.3.1.2 A bachelor's degree in social work, sociology, psychology, guidance and counseling, education, business administration, criminal justice, a human behavioral science, public administration or a related field, and four years of post-bachelor's degree full-time work experience in child welfare, human services or a related field, at least two years of which shall have been in an administrative or supervisory capacity. - 3.2.4 Direct Care Supervisor Qualifications